indilib/pyindi-client/README.md

 ===============

-In the following simple example, an INDI 2.0.0 client class is defined giving the implementation of the pure virtual INDI client functions.
-This is mandatory.
+In the following simple example, an INDI 2.0.0 client class is defined giving the implementation of the virtual INDI client functions.
+This is not mandatory.
 This class is instantiated once, and after defining server host and port in this object, a list of devices together with their properties is printed on the console.